ro-msg-aws-training/resources/src/integration/index.md

 ## Kinesis

 - Basically an append-only file.
-- Somewhat similar to SQS, can be used for same purposes, can be considerably cheaper, but requires more setup.
+- Somewhat similar to SQS, can be used for the same purposes, can be considerably cheaper, but requires more setup.
 - Usually used for large streams of data (e.g. IoT, clickstreams, logs).
 - AWS alternative to Apache Kafka (however, can store data permanently).
 - There are several Kinesis service, but we usually refer to Kinesis Data Streams.
 See all variants [here](https://docs.aws.amazon.com/kinesis/?id=docs_gateway).
 - Unlike SQS, with Kinesis you have to provision capacity (**shards**).
-One shard can handle writting 1MB/s or 1000 messages/s and reading 2MB/s.
+One shard can handle writing 1MB/s or 1000 messages/s and reading 2MB/s.
 - Records are ordered per shard.
-- Number of shards can be adjusted.
+- The number of shards can be adjusted.
 - Works with partition keys.
 It determines in which shard the record goes (based on the hash of the key).
 The partition keys should be distributed (to distribute the load across shards).
 - For consuming, it is recommended to use KCL (Kinesis Client Library).
 - [Level 250] More info [here](https://docs.aws.amazon.com/streams/latest/dev/introduction.html).